And the rivers will rise, ceramic figure found in the river, other materials from the river, bolt, filler, 50 x 50 x 50cm

 0 Comments

-There is so much more in this chapter that I could recall here but I will just draw attention to one other artist mentioned, following through on the idea of “elegance in the business of living and ageing” – in 2008, the distinguished American photographer Janet Malcolm produced a series of 28 close-up photographs of burdock leaves in different states of living and dying, preferring the flawed leaves to fresh new ones – leaves which have lived life.
-Her portraits give these “uncelebrated leaves” a kind of grace and nobility.
+He also looks at a contemporary work which conveys “elegance in the business of living and ageing” – Janet Malcolm’s series of 28 close-up photographs of burdock leaves in different states of living and dying (2008).
+Her portraits, he says, give these “uncelebrated leaves” a kind of grace and nobility.

 0 Comments

-I dug these plants up in September 2024.
+I dug up a reed, dock leaf and burdock on the nature reserve in September 2024.
 Each plant was tall with an imposing structure in the died-back, post-summer, nature reserve.
 I planned to draw them on 1.8 metre strong, light, Japanese Kozo paper, to be hung in the middle of a space.
-The thin Kozo paper allows light to travel through giving the sense of the plant growing in the space.
+The thin Kozo paper would allow light to travel through giving the sense of the plant growing in the space.

 Reed

-I experimented drawing the reed in ink on old tracing paper.
-I wanted the drips from the inks to give a sense of the watery river.
-For now I have hung it from a branch with bull clips but I will find a branch from the river and hang it without the clips.
+In ink on old tracing paper, I wanted to test the drips from the inks, aiming to give a sense of the watery river and using a more translucent paper.
+It cockled with the water so I am hoping the stronger Awagami Washi Kozo paper, which has longer fibres for strength, would remain flatter.
+For now I have hung it from a branch with bull clips but I will find a branch from the river and hang without clips.

-I also drew the reed in charcoal on the Kozo paper…The charcoal has a soft velvety texture on the Kozo paper.
+I also drew the reed in charcoal on the Kozo paper…The charcoal has a soft velvety texture on this paper.

 Dock